spectrocloud/librarium/README.md

 [warn] Code style issues found in the above file.
 Run Prettier to fix.
 ```

-In this case, issue the following command to format all files manually.
+To manually format all files, issue the following command:

 ```
-npm run format
+make format
 ```

 ### Known Caveats